bitworkers-official/graphql-client-typescript-starter/README.md

 ## Server

-For an accompanying GraphQl server template see https://github.com/bitworkers-official/graphql-server-typescript-starter.
+For an accompanying GraphQL server template see https://github.com/bitworkers-official/graphql-server-typescript-starter.